arnaud-ma/vscode_profile/README.md

 5. Test that your profile works:
    - Execute the `scripts/build_profiles.py` script
    - Import your profile in VS Code with the .code-profile generated in the folder of your profile
 6. Add your profile to the list in the `README.md` file at the root of the repository.
-The link should be `https://raw.githubusercontent.com/arnaud-ma/vscode_profile/main/profiles/<profile_name>/<profile_name>.code-profile`